Your Training

 We assign homework to learners to help them maintain and develop their language skills.
 We try to make it as dynamic and interactive as possible.

-For example, participants can do specific online activities in the self-study area of our website, www.cielz.ca.
+For example, participants can do specific online activities in the self-study area of our website, www.lazaf.ca.
 In our oral conversation classes, homework may take the form of listening exercises to improve comprehension.
 It may also focus on vocabulary development, such as idiomatic expressions or professional vocabulary.
-We also ask participants to find and summarize newspaper articles.
+Participants can sometimes be asked to find and summarize newspaper articles.

 This type of activity allows participants to practice many skills (vocabulary, summarizing using appropriate connectors and verb tenses, and pronunciation).
-The trainer may ask participants to listen to news programs or popular television shows where they have to describe characters while the others guess who the personality is.
-We also assign oral presentations and grammar activities from the workbook to reinforce certain grammar points or verb tenses.
+The trainer may ask participants to listen to news programmes or popular television shows and describe characters while the others guess who the personality is.
+We sometimes assign oral presentations and grammar activities from the workbook to reinforce certain grammar points or verb tenses.

-In writing classes, the exercises are similar, except that participants will produce written summaries or written administrative documents such as emails or letters, depending on their level.
+In writing classes, the exercises are similar, except that participants will be asked to produce written summaries or written administrative documents such as emails or letters, depending on their level.

 1. Free Conversation